 What is accidental death & dismemberment insurance?

-Accidental death and dismemberment (or, AD&D*) insurance is a type of insurance that pays out when you either die or are injured (in the form of dismemberment—losing limbs or fingers) in an accident of some kind.
+Accidental death and dismemberment (or, AD&D*) insurance is a type of insurance that pays out when you either die or are injured (in the form of dismemberment—losing limbs or fingers) in a covered accident of some kind.
 It’s not life insurance, since it doesn’t cover you for anything natural, only accidents, and it also covers injuries, not just death.

 Why do I need it?

 If you already have life and health insurance, you’re probably wondering why you’d need something like AD&D. Sure, if you have to go to the hospital for an injury, your health insurance will likely pay for that, but what about all the time spent in recovery?
-AD&D gives you funds you can use for any reason, including things like groceries or gas money while you’re not making a paycheck.
+AD&D gives you funds you could use for any reason, including things like groceries or gas money while you’re not making a paycheck.
 It’s a nice thing to have when your regular income isn’t available.

 How do I get it?

 Some insurance companies offer it as a rider, or add-on, to your life insurance policy.
 You might also find AD&D insurance in your employee benefits package at your job.
 Other companies might offer it as its own policy, separate from life insurance.